-While Congress and state legislatures across the country remain paralyzed by partisan disagreement, ballot initiatives hold the promise of improving the lives of millions of Americans.
-The Fairness Project is bolstering state-based ballot initiative campaigns and driving a national narrative to elevate issues of economic fairness.
-By harnessing the power of successful ballot initiative campaigns, The Fairness Project is empowering voters to take direct action to change their own lives.
+While Congress and state legislatures across the country remain paralyzed by partisan disagreement, ballot initiatives provide a path forward for improving the lives of millions of Americans.
+The Fairness Project bolsters state- and city-based ballot initiative campaigns and drives a national narrative to elevate issues of economic fairness.
+By harnessing the power of successful ballot initiative campaigns, The Fairness Project offers voters the opportunity to do what politicians cannot or will not: take direct action to enact sound economic policy and change their own lives.

-The Fairness Project is well positioned for success because these issues are popular across all demographics.
-We will enable ballot-initiative campaigns to utilize data-driven campaign technology and create a national infrastructure that lives from one campaign cycle to the next.
-The Fairness Project is currently partnering with minimum wage Campaigns in California, Maine, and Washington, DC and will continue to add state partners moving forward.
+The Fairness Project enables ballot-initiative campaigns to utilize data-driven campaign technology and create a national infrastructure that lives from one campaign cycle to the next.
+The organization is currently identifying local campaign partners for 2017, 2018 and beyond.

 Jonathan Schleifer, Executive Director